SAP-samples/teched2025-AD167/SBPA and SFSF exercises/ex1/README.md

 ### 1)	Create a new project based on the given "New Hire Onboarding Process TEMPLATE" project and save it.

-1. Login to [SAP Build Process Automation](https://ad167-us-wpjiqpp4.us10.build.cloud.sap/lobby) by using custom identity provider and your TechEd username and password.
+1. Login to [SAP Build Process Automation](https://ad167-us-wpjiqpp4.us10.build.cloud.sap/lobby) via custom identity provider by uzing your TechEd username AD167-000@education.cloud.sap, where XXX is your ID and password: Adm1nteched25.

 2. Now, you need to copy a template project that have some predefined steps.
 Go to the Lobby and find **New Hire Onboarding Process TEMPLATE**.
 From the tree dot button **Options** select **Save as New Project**.
 Copy the editable version of the project (New Hire Onboarding Process TEMPLATE) from lobby by adding your username at the end - DO NOT USE THIS PROJECT OR EDIT THIS, please copy and change the description.